-The annual confirmation statement is a new filing requirement that was introduced on 30th June 2016.
-It has replaced the annual return (Companies House form AR01) but serves exactly the same purpose in a simplified format.
+The annual confirmation statement is a filing requirement that was introduced on 30th June 2016.
+It replaced the annual return (Companies House form AR01) but serves exactly the same purpose in a simplified format.

-1. Purpose of the confirmation statement
+Purpose of the confirmation statement

-If any information held on record is inaccurate or out of date when the confirmation statement is due, the company should update the information on the relevant separate form beforehand, or at the same time as delivering the confirmation statement.
+If any information held on record is inaccurate or out of date when the confirmation statement is due, the company should update the data on the relevant form before (or at the same time as) delivering the confirmation statement.

 If your company details are all exactly the same and you don’t have any changes to report, all you need to do is ‘check and confirm’ the information held on public record and submit the statement.

-2. What to include in a confirmation statement
+What to include in a confirmation statement

 To complete a confirmation statement, companies are simply required to check the information registered at Companies House and confirm that it is accurate and up to date at that time.
 The data you will have to check and confirm includes: